These Quinoa Cookies are easy healthy breakfast cookies with a delicious crispy texture from quinoa.

 - Cook the quinoa for 5 minutes, stirring once in a while – not too often or it doesn't have time to toast well.
 Keep cooking until the quinoa dries out and smells good like roasted cinnamon and grains are golden and crispy.
 Set aside in a large bowl and cool for 5 minutes.

-- In the previous bowl, add oat flour, peanut butter, melted coconut oil, cinnamon, vanilla extract, and baking powder.
+- In the same bowl – with the cooled quinoa – add oat flour, peanut butter, melted coconut oil, cinnamon, vanilla extract, and baking powder.

 - Stir in chocolate chips – make sure the batter is not warm, or the chips will melt!